Cookie Settings

 Adam offers advice on navigating loss, finding community, and why he thinks of grief not in stages, but in waves.
 He shares a personal story, and tells us how we can be supportive if we know someone who has lost a child or sibling.
 Liz opens up about her experiences as a funeral director working with families to plan for a child who has died.

-The COPE Foundation offers a variety of services and resources to families who’ve lost a child, including Camp Erin, a summer camp and regular schedule of events that bring families together to share, heal, and even celebrate.
+The COPE Foundation offers a variety of services and resources to families who’ve lost a child, including Camp COPE, a summer camp and regular schedule of events that bring families together to share, heal, and even celebrate.

 To read more, visit us at MyFarewelling.com.
 If you’d like to speak to someone from the COPE Foundation, you can email info@copefoundation.org or call 516-832-2673.